heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 The kubelet is now restarting every few seconds, as it waits in a crashloop for kubeadm to tell it what to do.

 ## Configuring a cgroup driver
-Both the container runtime and the kubelet have a property called ["cgroup driver"](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#cgroup-drivers), which is important for the management of cgroups on Linux machines.
+Both the container runtime and the kubelet have a property called [](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#cgroup-drivers), which is important for the management of cgroups on Linux machines.

 #### Warning: